danielsnick3/linked-blog-starter-md/Random notes to be sorted.md

 Attack on titan boss starting as a Mikasa?
 Fight with them multiplying based on damage taken have rockets and goes female titan at the end.
 Eats brains to steal memories

 A group of clerics called the A-Men

+Someone who does terrible things to go to hell when they die to make hell a better place